huzaifah/Cdn.Freelance/README.md

 This solution is integrated with Okta Open ID Connect provider.

-Create an Okta developer account (https://developer.okta.com/signup/) and add the following settings in your solution with the correct Okta domain for your Okta developer account.
+Create an Okta developer account [Okta Developer sign up](https://developer.okta.com/signup/) and add the following settings in your solution with the correct Okta domain for your Okta developer account.

 ```
 "Okta": {